mikelevins/delectus1/doc/storage.md

 - id: a UUID that identifies this particular collection
 - type: the string `"delectus_collection"`, identifying this object as a collection
-- owner-id: a UUID that identifies the user account that owns the collection
+- owner: a UUID that identifies the user account that owns the collection
 - deleted: true if the user has marked the collection for deletion; false otherwise
 - name: the name given by the user to this collection
 - lists: an object containing descriptions of the collection's lists

-The id, type, and owner-id are immutable; they may not be changed.
+The id, type, and owner are immutable; they may not be changed.

 The user may edit the other fields at any time using the Delectus application.